rubocop/rails-style-guide/README.md

   complicated, it is preferable to make a class method instead which serves the same purpose of the named scope and returns an `ActiveRecord::Relation` object.
 Arguably you can define even simpler scopes like this.
+  Note: this style of scoping can not be chained in the same way as named scopes.
 <sup>[[link](#named-scope-class)]</sup>

   ```Ruby